potassiumdichromate/0g-kultbackend/docs/repository-mapping.md

 What in the two existing repos maps to what in this platform.
 Built from a full read-through of both codebases (see the session log in [../Knowledge_Base.md](../Knowledge_Base.md) for the detailed findings).
 Neither existing repo was modified to produce this table or this platform.

+**This table is also the literal evidence for [`../architecture/00-platform-vision.md`](../architecture/00-platform-vision.md)'s central claim.** Every row in the "Duplicated infrastructure" table below is the same code, written twice, because there was no platform for either game to plug into.
+That's not a hypothetical cost the vision doc invented — it's what already happened with only two games.

 **For a full, per-game integration guide** (backend architecture, 0G integration, auth, save format, Unity client structure, every API endpoint, and the exact platform integration path) see [game/warzonewarriors.md](./game/warzonewarriors.md) and [game/zerodash.md](./game/zerodash.md).
 This doc stays focused on the cross-game patterns; those two go deep on one game each.

 ## Duplicated infrastructure (identical or near-identical in both repos → extracted to `shared/`)